-We did not inquire about the past due amounts from the other vendors listed above because of the balances relative to the total balance.
+We did not inquire about the past due amounts from the other vendors listed above given that none of the individual balances were in excess of sectors.

 To further assess whether there were additional unpaid amounts (e.g., amounts owed for which invoice amounts had not been received), we requested a list of accrued expenses as of September 30, 2021.
 This listing typically would contain expenses associated with goods and services received for which invoices have not yet been received.
-These expenses also have to be considered in assessing compliance with the terms of Condition 7.2.
+These expenses may also have to be considered in assessing compliance with the terms of Condition 7.2.